Great Sheffield Flood: Aftermath

 We are moreover of the opinion that all the arrangements made by your engineers were such as might have been reasonably expected to have proved sufficient for the purposes for which they were intended and that, if the ground beneath the bank had not moved, this work would have been as safe and as perfect as the other five or six large reservoirs of the company which have so long supplied the town of Sheffield and the rivers Rivelin, Loxley and Don with water.

+The Sheffield Waterworks Company commissioned their own report into the disaster which was written by five recent or future presidents of the ICE: James Simpson, Thomas Hawksley, John Frederick Bateman, John Fowler and Thomas Elliot Harrison.

 As for the physical damage in Sheffield and all the nearby areas hit in this short space of time, 238 people died and some 700 animals were drowned; 130 buildings were destroyed and 500 partially damaged; 15 bridges were swept away and six others badly damaged.
 The engineering profession at this time possessed a weekly magazine, The Engineer, that provided both an excellent contribution to the technical press and a platform of public relations.
 An editorial headed "The Bradfield Reservoir" on 18 March 1864 reflected the anxiety of the moment:

 Its fall, coupled with that of the failure of the Holmfirth reservoir ... show that the practice of civil engineering is far from what it should be ...
 That the forthcoming investigation will be of the most searching character there can be no doubt.

 A fortnight later, under the same title, it went on:

 The broken dam was constructed much according to the ordinary practice in such works.
 It failed nonetheless ...That the Bradfield dam was lamentably defective no one can doubt ...
 The Bradfield catastrophe, in its way, is a useful warning to the whole profession.